SIAM NATURAL

 glyceride ester derivative of lauric acid; an activated form of lauric acid.

-Monolaurin dissolves the lipids and phospholipids in the
+Monolaurin dissolves the lipids and phospholipids

 lysing the plasma membrane.
 There is also evidence that signal transduction